 1+1=2 - easy... just like forming the words "no thank you" - that's easy, too.
 It's the drama leading up to something and the drama that follows that makes doing something difficult.

 The art of saying, "no thank you" takes practice in all types of situations.
 Be it at a social gathering, family party, GNO, or when you are home alone.

 The difficulty is in the thoughts you create in anticipation of how to handle a situation when you know someone will offer you a drink.

 The difficulty also lies in the anticipation of the end of the day when your usual habit is to have a drink and you are the one offering yourself a drink.

 Yes, it is a great idea to have your replies to the ill fated question, "what would you like to have a drink" but you'd be better served if you practice how to handle the drama in your mind surrounding your habit of drinking alcohol.

 My #1 answer is, "No thanks, I prefer not to tonight".
-It doesn't allow there to be any other follow questions.
-You're not saying you're taking a break or working in sobriety or quitting, it just says 'just not tonight'.
+It doesn't allow there to be any other follow up questions.
+You're not saying you're taking a break, or working on sobriety, or quitting, it just says 'just not tonight'.

 My #2 answer is, "No thanks"... with a smile.

 If someone does follow up with a, "oh, why not" then you just need pull up your big girl panties and have your own back (mentally speaking) and answer with sheer confidence because you are certain you're better off not having a drink and you won't sacrifice that just to make this other person feel more comfortable.